 Windows Server IIS loves to tell the world that a website runs on IIS.
 It does so with the Server header in the HTTP response, as shown below.
 In this post I’ll show you how to remove response server headers in IIS.
 You don’t want to give hackers too much information about your servers, heh? ;-).Read More »Remove IIS Server version HTTP Response Header

-.php file extension with URL Rewrite on Windows Server IIS?
-Sometimes it’s important to hide the file extension of scripts you use.
-Security by obscurity might be that reason, if you don’t want others to know what script language you are using for your website.
+Sometimes it’s important to remove -or hide- the file extension of scripts you use.
+Security by obscurity might be that reason, if you don’t want others to know what script language you are using for your website, or for static site hosts.
 This example will hide the

 .php extension using the IIS URL Rewrite module, in a ready to use web.config & .htaccess example.

 uses used URL Rewrite Outbound Rules in IIS, to offload content from a different server and/or host name.
 This is also known as IIS with URL Rewrite as a reverse proxy, and should improve website performance.
 Just recently I noticed Outbound Rules conflicted with gzip compressed content.
 The following HTTP 500.52 URL Rewrite Module Error was thrown:

 This website Saotn.org is hosted on Windows Server 2012 with IIS 8.0 with WordPress for a few months now, and everything is running very smooth.
 And I would never hit this bug because I don’t need to change my permalinks structure, or save any other plugin setting which would want write to a web.config file.
 One of my colleagues on the other hand, just moved his website to one of our IIS 8.0 web servers and he noticed he couldn’t save his Permalinks structure in the IIS web.config file.
 This can be pretty annoying ;-) Quick fix attached…Read More »WordPress 3.5 on IIS 8.0 is unable to save a web.config file